Low-rank Covariate Balancing Estimators under Interference: Low-rank weighting estimators

-In Appendix~\ref{sec:linear_low_rank_ex} we explicitly show how one can now directly impose the assumptions discussed in Section~\ref{sec:examples_low_rank} to $\bm \beta_{ci}{(\bm a_c)}$ and obtain their analogs for the above linear model.
+In Appendix~\ref{sec:linear_low_rank_ex}, we explicitly show how one can now directly impose the assumptions discussed in the examples of Section~\ref{sec:examples_low_rank} on $\bm \beta_{ci}{(\bm a_c)}$ and obtain their analogs for the above linear model.
 We emphasize that the linear model introduced above is flexible.
-For example, the model can include $g_{ci}^{(\bm a_c)}(\bm x)$ that is polynomial in $\bm x$ or $k$-times differentiable in $\bm x$ (using a Taylor-expansion argument) through a suitable transformation of the covariates $\bm X_c$ into a set of basis functions.
+In particular, the set of covariates can include any set of basis functions that spans $\left\{g_{ci}^{(\bm a_c)}(\cdot ):\bm a_c\right\}$.
+The choice of basis functions has been extensively discussed in the literature for the non-interference case (for example, see \cite[Section 5.2]{benmichael2021balancingactcausalinference} and the references therein).
+A similar discussion extends to the interference case.

-Interestingly, there is another mathematical representation of the balancing estimator.
-In Appendix~\ref{sec:plug-in}, we show that the plug-in estimator of $\mu_f$ using an OLS estimate of $\bm h$ is equivalent to $T(\wnulllamb)$.
+Lastly, in Appendix~\ref{sec:plug-in}, we show that the plug-in estimator of $\mu_f$ using an OLS estimate of $\bm h$ is equivalent to $T(\wnulllamb)$.
 Despite this equivalence, our covariate balancing framework provides several practically important features that are not available under this model-based approach.
 First, one still needs to check the feasibility of the balancing equations to determine whether this plug-in estimator is unbiased for $\frac{1}{n}\mathbb E[\bm f^\top\bm \Lambda \bm h\mid B_{\bm \Lambda}]$.
-Second, it is through this balancing framework that we establish the variance-optimality of the plug-in estimator (equal to the balancing estimator) in the class $\Cnulllamb$.
-It is not immediately clear how the plug-in framework could have produced this conclusion.
+Second, it is through this balancing framework that we establish the variance-optimality of the plug-in estimator (equal to the balancing estimator) in $\Cnulllamb$.
 Third, the class of covariate balancing estimators $\Cnulllamb$ is general and allows one to flexibly choose different optimal weights.
 For example, the aforementioned equivalence relation only holds when the objective function $\phinull$ is squared norm, but other choices, such as entropy \citep{Hainmueller_2012,zhaopercival2016}, are also possible.
-Lastly, our framework enables us to construct a balancing estimator that tolerates a pre-specified small amount of covariate imbalance, which in some cases may lead to a substantial efficiency gain at the cost of small bias (for example, see \cite{zubuzaretta2015}).
+Fourth, our framework enables us to construct a balancing estimator that tolerates a pre-specified degree of covariate imbalance, which in some cases may lead to a substantial efficiency gain at the cost of small bias \citep[see][]{zubuzaretta2015}.
 We leave the detailed analysis of these extensions for future work.
+In the next section, we propose a method to assess imbalance when the balancing equations are not feasible.